 What is “reviewgating?”

 Essentially, reviewgating is the process of pre-screening your clients before they leave a review.
 This can be as simple as a question like “would you recommend us?” or “how was your experience?”
-Some companies include a scale of 1-10 for clients to rate their experiences. clients who indicate that they had positive experiences are then asked to leave a review, while others are either sent to a form to leave feedback, or directed to contact the company.
+Some companies include a scale of 1-10 for clients to rate their experiences.
+Clients who indicate that they had positive experiences are then asked to leave a review, while others are either sent to a form to leave feedback, or directed to contact the company.
 While this might seem like a good practice, it creates artificially positive reviews, which ultimately aren’t useful for consumers looking to make a decision.
+Artificially positive reviews are a no-go under Google’s “deceptive content” rules, specifically considered fake engagement:

 How do you avoid reviewgating?